Read all about one incredible experience that shows the difference ILP volunteers really can make in the life of a child.

-Did you know that before ILP started sending volunteers to Romania's orphanage, the orphanage hade BYU interns volunteering there?
-BYU got the volunteer program running and we've been so excited to offer continuing opportunities to serve there.
+Before ILP started sending volunteers to Romania's orphanage, the orphanage had BYU Provo interns volunteering there — Once BYU got the volunteer program running, ILP took over and we've been so excited to offer continuing opportunities to serve there.

-Back in 2005, when a group of BYU Romania interns arrived at the orphanage, one BYU intern Robert Jarstad noticed Alexandru Iulian Ursu and was able to help change his life.
+But back in 2005, when a group of BYU Romania interns arrived at the orphanage, one BYU intern (Robert Jarstad) noticed one of the kids — Alex.

 In 2005, Alex was only 14 years old.
 Alex was born with spastic quadriplegia and struggled every day because of this painful disease.
 He was confined to his wheelchair, couldn't use his limbs, was unable to make precise movements, and because his muscles were so impaired, could hardly make a sound and was unable to talk.